UDogg/chatbot/README.md

 # chatbot
 ### ChatBot built using RUST!!
-*It is not as fast as ChatGPT due to the lack of data centers Microsoft funding teams of engineers and hardware but runs sufficiently fast on a low powered device.*
+*It is not as fast as ChatGPT due to the lack of data centers, Microsoft funding, teams of engineers, and hardware;
+but runs sufficiently fast on a low powered device.*
 ###### DOWNLOAD Wizard-Vicuna-7B-Uncensored.ggmlv3.q8_0.bin from [https://huggingface.co/TheBloke/Wizard-Vicuna-7B-Uncensored-GGML/tree/main](https://huggingface.co/TheBloke/Wizard-Vicuna-7B-Uncensored-GGML/tree/main) make a .env file and set MODEL_PATH = /path/to/model.bin
 **Also [follow Leptos docs for more env](https://github.com/UDogg/chatbot/tree/main/rusty-llama#readme)**